 Section 73.3526(e)(1) (Authorizations Folder).
-A copy of all current FCC authorizations, i.e., licenses, construction permits, special temporary operating authorities and waivers, along with any other documents necessary to reflect changes to the authorization or any conditions that the FCC has placed on the authorization.
+A copy of all current FCC authorizations, i.e., licenses, construction permits, special temporary operating authorizations and waivers, along with any other documents necessary to reflect changes to the authorization or any conditions that the FCC has placed on the authorization.
 Note that this requirement is separate from the requirement that the station post its authorizations at the station's transmitter control point.
-While the public file rule does not explicitly require the inclusion of authorizations for auxiliary facilities in this portion of the public inspection file, our informal discussions with FCC staff lead us to recommend such inclusion as a prudent course of action.